 ‘This book poses significant and timely questions about the complex and shifting relationships between journalists and politicians in modern democracies.
 The answers provided by the distinguished group of contributing scholars and journalists are original, illuminating and thought provoking.’

-Dr. Peter Anderson, Professor in Journalism and its Political Context.
+Dr. Peter Anderson, Emeritus Professor of Journalism and its Political Context

 A selection of Peter’s books: